 The PIs are experts in instrument and simulation in astrophysics, as well as applying those simulations to real data.
 Peterson performed most of his previous work in X-ray astronomy.
 The main focus of his X-ray work was the X-ray spectroscopy of clusters of galaxies where his work uncovered the cooling flow problem in cluster of galaxies (Peterson & Fabian 2005).
 Peterson and Jernigan have collaborated extensively in applying novel photons Monte Carlo methods to astrophysics (Peterson et al. 2004, 2007).
 Most recently this was in the development of a photon Monte Carlo for the XMM-Newton X-ray satellite.
-Jernigan has also worked previously in developing simulations for HETE2, RXTE, EXIST, and Keck.
-Their recent work has been devoted to constructing a large cluster catalog using X-ray and optical data for use in dark energy measurements (Peterson et al. 2009).
+Jernigan has also worked previously in developing detectors and simulations for past and future NASA mission (for example HETE2, RXTE, EXIST, and AXTAR).
+Jointly Peterson and Jernigan working on the construction of a large cluster catalog using X-ray (Chandra and XMM) and optical data for use in dark energy measurements (Peterson et al. 2009).
 Connolly is part of an active collaboration between computer scientists, statisticians and astrophysicists at Carnegie Mellon University and the University of Washington.
 This collaboration, dating to 2001, has demonstrated sustained success and was cited by the President of the American Statistical Association (ASA) as an exemplary interdisciplinary research team.
 All PIs are members of the LSST consortium.
 Peterson, Jernigan, Connolly have been collaborating for three years in building the image simulation framework for the LSST project.

 Connolly is supported by several NSF grants.
 AST-0709394, MSPA-AST: Image Coaddition, Subtraction and Source Detection in the Era of Terabyte Data Streams ($427,933, 9/1/2007-8/31/2011) is the most closely related of these grants.
-Outcomes from this work include: the development of non-parameteric techniques for the detection of sources within sequences of astronomical images through the use of image coaddition and subtraction (ref), and algorithms for measuring the clustering of galaxies using n-point correlations functions that scale to high-performance parallel architectures (refs).
+Outcomes from this work include: the development of non-parametric techniques for the detection of sources within sequences of astronomical images through the use of image coaddition and subtraction , and algorithms for measuring the clustering of galaxies using n-point correlations functions that scale to high-performance parallel architectures .
 Connolly is currently the simulation scientist for the Large Synoptic Survey Telescope.
-He is also exploring the use of Hadoop as a model for the processing of astronomical data (ref).
+He is also exploring the use of Hadoop as a model for the processing of astronomical data .

 Beyond the computational and astrophysical aspects of this research the PIs have demonstrated a commitment to developing and releasing applications for data intensive cosmology and for integrating research and education (e.g. Connolly was the technical lead for the development of Sky in Google Earth, Google Sky http://earth.google.com}), which enables the seamless exploration of astronomical images of the sky).